jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 I had a number of annoyances related to the BOSCAM FPV transmitter I initially purchased for my ZRM250 quadcopter.
 It was difficult to change frequencies, mounting wasn't ideal, and most of all for whatever reason, it only put out 13.1 dBm (~20mW).
 I knew I was going to need another one, and I happened to stumble across a [German RC forum post](http://fpv-treff.de/viewtopic.php?f=23&t=5974) where an awesome guy developed a custom transmitter based around the TX5823 200mW 5.8GHz transmitter found in many pre-packaged FPV transmitters.
 While not exactly what I wanted, it was a great starting point and served as the inspiration for this project.

-There are a number of differences from the original work, specifically the ATTiny software and PCB layout are completely new, but they get a ton of credit for all the great stuff in that forum post.
+There are a number of differences from the original work, specifically the ATTiny software and PCB layout are completely new, but they get a ton of credit for all the great stuff in that forum .

 ### Project Objectives: